sisby-folk/surveyor/README.md

 > *Surveyor is a library for map mod developers!
 You shouldn't need to download it alone.*

 **Surveyor** is a map library that:
-* Records terrain, structure, and "landmark" data suitable for maps as the world is explored / changed.
+* Records terrain, structure, and "landmark" data suitable for maps as the world is changed.
+* Tracks individual player exploration of the world, and avoids revealing things they couldn't know about.
-* Holds the data in a small, compressed format in-memory and on-disk to allow full dimensions to be loaded.
+* Holds the data in a small, compressed format in-memory and on-disk.
 * Uses data formats that are map-mod-agnostic - i.e:
   * Terrain is a top-down view of blocks with height, biome, light level, and water depth.
   * Terrain contains multiple layers, allowing for usable cave and nether maps.